First start off by popping your bag of popcorn, set aside until needed.

 Mix popcorn and cereal in large bowl.
 Drizzle margarine over popcorn mixture, tossing frequently to coat.
 Mix sugar and cinnamon; sprinkle on popcorn mixture, tossing frequently to coat evenly.

 Recipe for Choco-PB Kernels.
 In a large bowl, combine marshmallows and chocolate chips.
 Meanwhile, per directions, pop the popcorn, removing all un-popped kernels.
+Add hot popped popcorn to the large bowl (with chocolate chips and marshmallows), stirring gently.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.